DigitalQubit/Monero-Status-Checker/README.md

 # Monero-Status-Checker

 Terminal GUI Application for keeping track of mining statuses from various popular pools.

+## Checking your mining in style!

 This application can be used to monitor the hashrate, the percentage of valid shares, amount of monero due to be paid, amount of monero already paid, and provide a hashrate history chart **directly to the console!** No more having to go to the website, and dealing with the hassle of clicking through tabs, etc.